 - Handwriting is 3 days a week.
 The old syllabi use Picard’s series.
 The new ones use “Writing Our Catholic Faith.”
 The Catholic version isn’t in color.
 The secular version is identical in the skills practice, but it’s in color.
 The sentences aren’t as cute, though.
 Regardless, the rumor is that Laura only added a handwriting book because parents wanted it.
 If you like a different series, say Handwriting Without Tears, just divide the book by 32 weeks and go for it.

-- Abeka 1.
-If you did the MoDG plans last year that did not use Abeka K, this will be a shock.
+- Abeka 1 or Saxon 1.
+If you did the “Golden Step Ahead” MoDG plans last year that did not use Abeka K, this will be a shock.
 This book assumes a lot happened last year.
 The “speed drills” aren’t for LEARNING the facts; they’re for speeding up the already-learned facts.

 - Facts drills aren’t scheduled, but they are necessary.
 Abeka worksheets in 2GRD-3GRD will take a really long time if the memory work isn’t done.